 Drugs and peer pressure

-Should I say no?
+Should I say no to drugs?

 What are the risks?